matv1/fluffychat-website/_i18n/template/faq.md

 #### What is a Matrix ID?<a id="1-4"/>

 Your Matrix ID is your unique identifier in the Matrix network.
 It is a combination of your username and your homeserver. ([What is a homeserver?](#1-5))
-The format of a Matrix ID is simple: @username:homeserver.
-For example, if your username is "alice" and your homeserver is "homeserver.abc", then your Matrix ID is: @alice:homeserver.abc
+The format of a Matrix ID is simple: <code>@username:homeserver</code>.
+For example, if your username is "alice" and your homeserver is "homeserver.abc", then your Matrix ID is: <code>@alice:homeserver.abc</code>

 #### What is a homeserver?<a id="1-5"/>